book at best price

 My personal tip in advance: the Pasqualatihaus on the Mölker Bastei not far from the main university of Vienna.
 Beethoven is said to have resided in this house a total of six times and, among other things, worked on his only opera Fidelio as well as on his piano piece "For Elise".
 Absolutely worth seeing is also the Vienna Secession with the famous Beethoven Frieze by Gustav Klimt, which he painted on the occasion of a Beethoven exhibition in 1902 and dedicated to the musical genius as a tribute to the 9th Symphony.
 Come along on a little journey through Beethoven's Vienna and all the unique events in this anniversary year!

 Beethoven's 'Comeback'!
 Ludwig van Beethoven can be heard throughout Vienna and the surrounding area in the coming months after the shutdown.
 Not only world-famous orchestras such as the Vienna Philharmonic or the Vienna Symphony Orchestra dedicate unique concerts to the great composer.
-Beethoven's sounds will also be heard for the first time at the Vienna Danube Island Festival as well as at the popular Rathausfestival in the summer!
+Beethoven's sounds were also heard for the first time at the Vienna Danube Island Festival as well as at the popular Rathausfestival in the summer!

 Vienna got off to a brilliant start in the Beethoven Year 2020 on New Year's Day when, after the sound of the Pummerin and the Danube Waltz, Beethoven's most famous melody and anthem of the European Union was heard on Vienna's Stephansplatz: The Ode to Joy.
 The following concerts could be "saved" this year.